Elliott Wave Theory: Complete Beginner's Guide with MT4/MT5 Charting Techniques

 Q1: Which markets is Elliott Wave Theory suitable for?

-Elliott Wave Theory applies to highly volatile financial markets including forex, stocks, and futures.
-It's particularly effective for analyzing both long-term trends and short-term trading opportunities.
+Elliott Wave Theory applies to highly volatile financial markets including forex, stocks, indices, futures, and cryptocurrencies.
+It is effective for both intraday trading and longer-term positioning, where its trend-prediction value can come through.

 Q2: How to identify impulse waves and corrective waves?

-Impulse waves (5-wave pattern) typically follow the main trend with stronger momentum, while corrective waves (3-wave pattern) represent trend adjustments with smaller fluctuations.
-Traders can use chart patterns and technical indicators (like Fibonacci retracement) for confirmation.
+Impulse waves (5-wave pattern) typically follow the main trend with stronger momentum and clear rhythm; corrective waves (3-wave pattern) represent counter-trend adjustments and are common during ranging or pullback phases.
+Traders can combine candlestick patterns, trend lines, and Fibonacci Retracement for confirmation.

 Q3: What are the limitations of Elliott Wave Theory?